SP1

 You can use the cargo prove

-command.
-This command will create a new folder in your current directory.
+This command will create a new folder in your current directory which includes solidity smart contracts for onchain integration.

 cd fibonacci